 Your water heater pilot lights are controlled by gas burners inside.
 When gas goes to the pilot light through the main valve, the pilot light lights up and once they are on the thermopile automatically activates the main gas burner to heat up the water.
 This means that as long as the pilot light is on you will get hot water.
 However, with time the pilot orifice might get clogged with debris or soot.
-When this happens, there won’t be sufficient amount of gas getting through to create a steady flame.
+When this happens, there won’t be a sufficient amount of gas getting through to create a steady flame.
 If you notice a flickering yellowish flame instead of a blue flame in your pilot burner the problem is likely to be due to a dirty pilot burner.

 2. Faulty Thermopile

 A thermopile is that straight metal rod that is next to the pilot burner which is responsible for activating your water heater controls.
 It converts heat from the pilot light into electrical energy.
-Hence once the pilot light heats the thermopile, the thermopile will in turn create electrical energy that will power the electronics in the gas controls.
-However sometimes the thermopile can become dirty or require replacement otherwise failure to there won’t be enough electricity generated to activate the gas controls even though the pilot light might be lit.
+Hence once the pilot light heats the thermopile, the thermopile will, in turn, create electrical energy that will power the electronics in the gas controls.
+However, sometimes the thermopile can become dirty or require replacement otherwise failure to there won’t be enough electricity generated to activate the gas controls even though the pilot light might be lit.

 3. Faulty Gas Valve